digicademy-chf/chf_map/Documentation/DataModel/Index.rst

-of information: ``Geometry`` can have various types ("Point", "Line string", "Polygon", "Multi points", "Multi line strings", "Multi polygons", "Geometry collection") and contains lists of either ``Coordinates`` or ``CoordinateGroup``s.
+of information: ``Geometry`` can have various types ("Point", "Line string", "Polygon", "Multi points", "Multi line strings", "Multi polygons", "Geometry collection") and contains lists of either ``Coordinates`` or ``CoordinateGroup`` objects.

-Each ``MapResource`` may specify a number of ``Tile``s it wants to map its data onto.
+Each ``MapResource`` may specify a number of ``Tile`` objects it wants to map its data onto.
 The data model itself does not check whether the tiles are available and whether you are allowed to use them.
 Some providers limit the number of requests per day or month, for example.
 In addition, please note that the tiles added here may require you to add a notice to your website's privacy policy about requests being made to external servers.

-In addition, the model knows flexible ``LabelTag``s and ``SameAs`` classes, which can be used to group features via labels and to connect entities to authority files.
+In addition, the model knows flexible ``LabelTag`` and ``SameAs`` classes, which can be used to group features via labels and to connect entities to authority files.